cdoadtea/GMKG-code-and-dataset/README.md

 # dataset-of-EBSD-scanning-data
-dataset for paper: A Grain Knowledge Graph Representation Method with Grain Morphology Features
+Code and dataset for paper: A Grain Knowledge Graph Representation Method with Grain Morphology Features